wix-playground/stylable-components/specs/slider/Spec.md

 If slider has a step prop set to "number", handle should move across the slider bar only according to the step.

+**Alignment & Direction**

+You can adjust sliders alignment and direction in which the range is going to change with axis prop.

+1. `axis="x"` -> horizontal slider, progress is moving from left to right
+2. `axis="x-reverse"` -> horizontal slider, progress is moving from right to left
+3. `axis="y"` -> vertical slider, progress is moving from bottom to top
+4. `axis="y-reverse"` -> vertical slider, progress is moving from top to bottom

 #### Validation

 | Case                          | Handling          |